 All students should perform during performance practicum at least once during each year of primary study.

 The ensemble policy is based on the principle that all students must perform in ensemble(s) each semester of attendance at MSU in order to assure the broadest possible experience in important ensemble repertoire and to assure that these ensembles have the needed instrumentation for successful performance.
 Although minimum requirements vary with each concentration, this principle is the overriding one.
 Students are expected to perform in their primary ensemble during each semester of attendance.
 Students may be assigned by the school director to an ensemble in accordance with the needs of the school, regardless of the completion of the student of the minimum requirements.
 Where admission to a chamber ensemble is by audition and a student fails to gain admission, additional performance in a large ensemble may, with the Director’s consent, be substituted.
 Chamber ensembles must perform once a semester, either in recital or for a jury.

 If a student’s GPA falls below 3.0, involvement in all ensembles may be denied so that the student can focus on academic improvement.

 Any changes in the ensemble policy will be posted in the Cali School.

 No student may remain in a class if he or she is not officially registered.
-Faculty are responsible for insuring that there are no students in classes who are not on the Reigistrar’s official class lists.
+Faculty are responsible for ensuring that there are no students in classes who are not on the Registrar’s official class lists.
 It is not allowable for students to ‘post’ register for a course.